 Oyster Harbour catchment covers 3,000 square kilometers and stretches from Albany in the south to Tenterden in the north.
-Which contains some of the Great Southerns best natural assets.
-As an organisation we coordinate many project and workshops
+It contains some of the Great Southern's best natural assets.
+As an organisation we coordinate many project, on-ground action and workshops

 Views are being Sought on Great Southern Grower Group